 1. Abuko Nature Reserve

 This Nature reserve is historic as it is the first in the country.
 It was built in the 20th century, but it was given a modern touch and refurbished as a tourist site in 1960.
-This one of the most prominent and resourceful nature reserves in the country, with more than thirty-three thousand visitors yearly.
+This is one of the most prominent and resourceful nature reserves in the country, with more than thirty-three thousand visitors yearly.
 The Nature reserve harbors different species of wild animals.
-Most of the rare species and are almost going extinct in most regions.
-The greenish vegetation and the serenity that characterizes the location makes it even more tourist-friendly.
+Most of the rare species are almost going extinct in most regions.
+The greenish vegetation and the serenity that characterizes the location make it even more tourist-friendly.
 One of the interesting facts about the Abuko Nature Reserve is that it is a tropical forest with the closest proximity to Europe.
 Plans have been put in place to bring in more wild lives to this 260-acre nature reserve.
 Three primates

 Banjul is the capital city of the Gambia.
 The town was initially named Bathurst after the then British secretary of states for colonies under the British empire.
 Banjul is a beautiful city located on the sea coast of St. Mary’s Island.
 Banjul is one of the most underrated cities on media.
 The breathtaking architecture and the ultra-modern buildings around the city metropolises will leave you mesmerized.
 There is a lot to love about this city, ranging from its rich cultural heritage, its urban markets to its nature-friendly environment.
 The dynamic nature of the town helps to add vibes and vitality to the city.
 As you take a walk down to the Island to have a breath of fresh air, you will feast your eyes on the traditional Kirinting shelters crafted from Bamboo and harbored by the poor local farmers on the coast.